hoanhan101/gray/_posts/2019-08-23-i-will-teach-you-to-be-rich.md

 title: Ramit Sethi, I Will Teach You to Be Rich
 summary: How to earn more, save more and live a rich life
 category: Key-takeaways-from-important-reading
-tags: [book, spending, saving, investing, rich, compound]
+tags: [book, spending, saving, investing, wealth, rich, compound]
 ---

 - When it comes to weight loss, the keys are to eat less and exercise more.
 But instead of focusing on these 2 fundamental things, we discuss trans fat, supplements,...